CAN YOU FREEZE DRY CANNABIS?

 How long is the freezing process?

-The freezing process is a minimum of 2 hours at -20°F.
+The freezing process takes between 2 to 12 hours at -10°F or lower.

 Can you pre-freeze the flower before Cryo Curing?